mostlybadfly/jekyllsite/_posts/2014-11-6-Argentina-Food.md

 comments: true
 ---

 Though I didn't take as many shots as I would've liked, the food was incredible in Argentina.
-Below are a few I think are representative of what I had down there.
+Below are a few I think are representative of what we had down there.
 [![](http://i.imgur.com/SbYo4r6.jpg)](http://i.imgur.com/SbYo4r6.jpg)
 The above was a lunch we had in El Calafate: grilled ribeye, french fries, grilled morcilla, grilled lamb tripe, and a malbec to wash it all down.